 In supervision, I work in a collaborative and creative way, supporting counsellors to acknowledge what they do well and to continue to improve and develop their skills and abilities.
 If you are early in your development as a counsellor, I give a lot of attention to helping you develop your own style of counselling, and support you to explore the model you use.

 Augene Nanning provides confidential, face-to-face, one-to-one and group supervision in North London to counsellors who subscribe to a variety of different models, who are at different stages of their counselling development (trainees, newly accredited, experienced) and who work with different age groups (children, young people or adults).
 Sessions are offered via video conference or phone.
 Once it is safe to do so again, in person sessions will also be offered.

 Augene Nanning offers supervision in North London from her practice in Highgate/Muswell Hill (N10).
 The Muswell Hill practice is easily accessible from Highgate, Muswell Hill, Archway, Crouch End and East Finchley.
 Check out Practice Details for further transport details and for information about fees.
 If you want professional support as a counsellor, please get in touch.

 There are a few steps at the Highgate/Muswell Hill counselling/supervision practice.
-However, a wheelchair accessible room can be arranged for counselling/supervision in Muswell Hill.
+However, a wheelchair accessible room can be arranged.